Nova Scotia Liberal Party

 The Nova Scotia Liberal Party (officially the Liberal Association of Nova Scotia) is a centrist provincial political party in Nova Scotia, Canada and the provincial section of the Liberal Party of Canada.
-The party currently forms the Official Opposition in Nova Scotia, under the leadership of Zach Churchill.
+The party currently holds two seats in the Legislature, under the interim leadership of Derek Mombourquette.
 The party was in power most recently from the 2013 election until the 2021 election.

+The party is the only party in the province with uninterrupted presence in the legislature since confederation.
+It has formed the Government of Nova Scotia for 90 of the approximately 160 years since it became a province of Canada.
+It won 25 of the province's 42 elections, but was supplanted by the NDP as the official opposition for three consecutive elections in 1999, 2003 and 2006, and again in the most recent election in 2024.

 Origins

+The Nova Scotia Liberal Party produced 14 of the province's 29 premiers, including: